underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 def booleanAndDouble: BooleanAndDouble = // ...
 ~~~

-The answer is to use generics to create a **product type** -- for example a `Pair` -- that contains the relevant data for *both* return types:
+The answer is to use generics to create a **product type**---for example a `Pair`---that contains the relevant data for *both* return types:

 ~~~ scala
 def intAndString: Pair[Int, String] = // ...